vimweekly/tips/PUBLISHED.md

 List of all published tips.
-See [vim weekly](http://www.vimweekly.com/) for archieves.
+See [vim weekly](http://www.vimweekly.com/) for archives.

 | **Tip** | **Code** | **Description** | **Summary** | **Source** |
 | :------------- | :------- | :-------------- | :---------- | :--------- |